 Final thoughts

-Although the cloud is about expanding your business potential and profitability, influential tech brings its own challenges along with it.
-One should never skip or postpone the governance policy to mitigate these challenges.
+Although the cloud is about expanding your business potential and profitability, influential tech brings challenges.
+To mitigate these challenges, one should never skip or postpone the governance policy.
 Cloud governance may hinder productivity, but having the protocols streamlines production.

 It is wise to upgrade the cloud governance policy in iterations.
 As the company evolves, government policy enforcement should be prioritized as multiple people access data files.